Climate of Chicago: Extremes

 The highest temperature ever recorded in the Chicago city limits is an unofficial 109 °F on July 24, 1934, at Midway Airport.
 The official reading of 105 °F for that day was taken at the University of Chicago campus near the shoreline off Lake Michigan.
-The 105° high that day is the highest official temperature ever recorded in the city.
+The 105 F high that day is the highest official temperature ever recorded in the city.
 On July 29, 1916, the low temperature sank to only 85 °F. Many suburban, exurban and rural locations have all-time records that have surpassed 110 °F, many of which were set during a heat wave in July 1936, when a massive heat wave engulfed the entire Chicago and northern Illinois region, resulting in eight consecutive days at or above 100 °F at Midway Airport, peaking at 107 °F on July 11, 1936.
-Around the region, many sites recorded at least 10 days at or above 100°, including 15 consecutive days at or above 100 in south rural LaSalle, which recorded an average high temperature of 100.8 F for the month of July, 1936.
+Around the region, many sites recorded at least 10 days at or above 100 F, including 15 consecutive days at or above 100 F in south rural LaSalle, which recorded an average high temperature of 100.8 F for the month of July, 1936.
 Temperatures peaked as high as 112 °F in Rockford.
 The official observations were taken at the University of Chicago, resulting in the official records remaining mostly in the mid-90s, with one day peaking at 102 °F, masking the true nature of the heat wave and illustrating the power of Lake Michigan's cooling effects in immediate shoreline areas.
 Official observations were not moved to Midway Airport in 1942.

 Summertime readings near the lake can be several degrees cooler than inland locations, especially if lake breezes are present, which suggests that the higher unofficial reading may also be accurate.
 During the Chicago Heat Wave of 1995, which killed 739 people, official temperatures reached 104 °F at O'Hare Airport and 106 °F at Midway; high humidity pushed the heat index to 15–20 F-change above actual air temperatures, resulting in heat indexes well over 120 °F.